 Dawson isn’t the only YouTuber who started making more extreme content that was arguably in part driven by audience demand.

 There’s also the case of Blaire White, a far right political commentator who focuses on critiquing feminism and non binary gender identities from the perspective of a transgender woman.
 As described in Lewis's Alternative Influence report, White began her channel with comparatively balanced political videos which conceded to certain feminist beliefs (like male privilege.)
-But after collaborating with established far right YouTuber Carl Benjamin (Sargon of Akkad), her videos took a hard right turn and pivoted to the political extreme.
+But as she received comments suggesting that she collaborate with established far right YouTuber Carl Benjamin (Sargon of Akkad), her videos took a hard right turn and pivoted to the political extreme.

 Interestingly, White posted a video in September titled “Why I've Changed (The Truth)” in which she claimed that she would stop doing far right political content—not because her belief system changed, but because of harassment, and a sentiment that people within the far right YouTube community were faking their beliefs for viewership.

 “An amount of them that I’ve met that have told me either directly or indirectly or in a roundabout way that’s very clear that they don’t believe everything that they say that they believe when they’re on camera,” White said.
 “A lot of them just don’t believe.
 They’re just actors.”

 Similarly, YouTuber Moe Othman started his channel about six years ago by making personality-driven blogs.
 Then, two years ago, he started making conspiracy theory videos.
 Conspiracy videos would get, on average, between 50,000-80,000 views, while non-conspiracy videos would rarely crack 10,000 views.
 He eventually started creating exclusively conspiracy theory content, which have sometimes received hundreds of thousands of views.
 (Some of these videos promoted the false direct energy weapon conspiracy theory for the California wildfires.)